cpm0722/transformer_pytorch/README.md

-# NLP

-- NLP Model Implementation in Pytorch

-## BlueHouse

-- 청와대 청원 classification model (koBERT 기반)

-## Transformer

-- Transformer (Attention is All You Need) pytorch 구현체
+## Transformer(Attention is All You Need) Implementation in pytorch

 - #### [작성 포스트](https://cpm0722.github.io/pytorch-implementation/transformer)